freenas/freenas-docs/userguide/services.rst

 %brand% system is not accessible from the Internet and everyone in your internal network needs easy access to the stored data.
 Anonymous FTP does not require you to create a user account for every user.
-In addition, passwords are not required so you don't have to manage changed passwords on the %brand% system.
+In addition, passwords are not required so it is not necessary to manage changed passwords on the %brand% system.

 To configure anonymous FTP: